XavierLiuu/homework-2/README.md

 8. __Subset the original dataset to 1995.
 Group the data by year and team name and then summarize the average number of points per team.
 Arrange from most to least points.__ `[10 pts]`

-9. __Reshape the data in the previous question into a wide format using `tidyr`.
+9. __Reshape the data in the previous question into a wide format using the `tidyr` package.
 Create a wide dataset that keeps year in a single column, but spreads team names to multiple individual columns with each column delineating points per team in 1995.__ `[10 pts]`

   _Hint: you should only have one year in the resulting data._